+10. Answer:

+a. heterogenous mixture b. heterogenous mixture c. heterogenous mixture d. homogenous mixture e. heterogenous mixture

+11. Answer:

+Grey spheres: electrons

+Black spheres: protons

+White spheres: neutrons

-9. Answer: There are several allotropes of sulfur.
+12. Answer: There are several allotropes of sulfur.
 The most stable and common allotrope consists of 8 atoms in a ring.
 Other common allotropes include rings of 5, 6, 7, 10 and larger number of atoms.
 Most allotropes are yellow solids, although they can be found in liquid or gaseous forms at appropriate temperatures.
 Most of these allotropes are created by heating sulfur of the 8-membered ring form.